 The Z Fold 4’s camera is very good and a definite improvement over the one on the Z Fold 3.
 I’ve been able to rely on it, and think the natural-but-color-filled photos will satisfy those who don’t like extreme saturation levels, while still looking good enough to share online without drastic editing.
 The software is fast and packed with features, and the app makes good use of the multiple screens and layouts.
 You’ll have a lot of fun with the Z Fold 4’s camera.

-The Galaxy Z Fold 4 makes use of Google’s Android 12L software, which has been made with larger screens in mind, and Samsung’s own OneUI 4.1.1 interface.
+The Galaxy Z Fold 4 started out with Google’s Android 12L software, which has been made with larger screens in mind, and Samsung’s own OneUI 4.1.1 interface.
 Android 12L isn’t drastically different from regular Android 12, and Samsung hasn’t integrated the two-column Quick Settings layout, which is the most obvious visual change.
+It has since been updated to Android 13 (which includes all Android 12L enhancements) and OneUI 5.1.
 Powering the phone is a Qualcomm Snapdragon 8+ Gen 1 processor with 12GB of RAM and your choice of 256GB, 512GB, or 1TB of internal storage space.

 One of the main new features is the Taskbar, which, as its name suggests, is like the Windows Taskbar or MacOS’s Dock, as it adds app icons to the bottom of the screen when the phone is open.
 It’s designed to quickly switch between apps, and it does indeed perform this task very well.
 The problem is, so does the helicopter view when you swipe up on the screen, and Samsung’s ever-present slide-in smart bar.